This is Chapter 2 of The Ultimate Guide to Opportunity Zone Investing

 And it’s these pools of money that the Investing in Opportunity Act (IIOA) — passed in December 2017 as a provision of President Trump’s Tax Cuts & Jobs Act (H.R.1) — was designed to tap into for the benefit of some of the most economically distressed areas of the nation.

-The tax benefits are explained in more detail in Chapter 4: What are opportunity funds?
-But in brief, they are:
+The capital gains tax benefits are explained in more detail in Chapter 4: What are Qualified Opportunity Funds?

 (Download this guide as a PDF report… Click here.)